publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stE/pt2/m__us_usc_t29_s1415.md

     (d) __Escrow payments by employer upon complete or partial withdrawal and prior to transfer__

-    In any case in which there is a complete or partial withdrawal described in subsection (a) of this section, if—
+    In any case in which there is a complete or partial withdrawal described in subsection (a), if—

-        (1) the new plan files an appeal with the corporation under subsection (b)(3) of this section, and
+        (1) the new plan files an appeal with the corporation under subsection (b)(3), and

         (2)